pkirkham/pkirkham.github.io/pyrus.md

 The Pyrus software can simply be downloaded, unzipped to any destination and run from the appropriate executable in the `/bin` folder of the unzipped folder.
 For the Linux and MacOSX versions, it may be necessary to change the permissions on the shell file to be executable.
 Whilst this software is not open-source, it is made available free of charge as a courtesy to other engineers that may find it useful.

-<a href="https://www.dropbox.com/s/d5zipke5254lsq2/pyrus_suite-win_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-win_x64.zip` (18-Mar-2024 version for Windows x64 architecture)</a>
+<a href="https://www.dropbox.com/s/d5zipke5254lsq2/pyrus_suite-win_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-win_x64.zip` (version for Windows x64 architecture)</a>

-<a href="https://www.dropbox.com/s/spqcf5qyqvix9wg/pyrus_suite-linux_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-linux_x64.zip` (18-Mar-2024 version for Linux x64 architecture)</a>
+<a href="https://www.dropbox.com/s/spqcf5qyqvix9wg/pyrus_suite-linux_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-linux_x64.zip` (version for Linux x64 architecture)</a>

-<a href="https://www.dropbox.com/s/o74pjvte51q9xty/pyrus_suite-macosx_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-macosx_x64.zip` (18-Mar-2024 version for MacOSX x64 architecture)</a>
+<a href="https://www.dropbox.com/s/o74pjvte51q9xty/pyrus_suite-macosx_x64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-macosx_x64.zip` (version for MacOSX x64 architecture)</a>

-<a href="https://www.dropbox.com/s/iau0qt4dih0nom7/pyrus_suite-macosx_aarch64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-macosx_aarch64.zip` (18-Mar-2024 version for MacOSX ARM architecture)</a>
+<a href="https://www.dropbox.com/s/iau0qt4dih0nom7/pyrus_suite-macosx_aarch64.zip?dl=1" class="btn-inverse">Download `pyrus_suite-macosx_aarch64.zip` (version for MacOSX ARM architecture)</a>

 ## Features

 There are only a few features implemented in the current version of the Pyrus Suite.
 It is anticipated that the number of tools will grow quickly as several of these have already been developed, but lack the necessary graphical user interface to be incorporated into a proper application.
+Help on features included in the current release can be accessed through the built-in help tool which is accessed using the <kbd>F1</kbd> key.
+Parts of this are still being written, in particular how the equation of state tool works.
+An initial draft for the Eclipse language editor help pages has been completed.

 ### Implemented Tools

  - **Eclipse Language Editor:** An integrated development environment for Eclipse language reservoir simulation decks.
-A number of standard code editing features have already been implemented, including syntax highlighting, code completion, error highlighting and an in-built Eclipse language manual.
+A number of standard code editing features have already been implemented, including syntax highlighting, code folding, code completion, code formatting, error highlighting and an in-built Eclipse language manual.
 Various keyboard shortcuts for text manipulation are also available.
-Work is underway on automatic code formatting, improvements to the error highlighting, code templating and integration with other aspects of the Pyrus suite e.g., automatic generation of PVT and VFP tables based on other Pyrus objects.
+Work is underway on improvements to the error highlighting, code templating and integration with other aspects of the Pyrus suite e.g., automatic generation of PVT and VFP tables based on other Pyrus objects.
  - **Cubic Equation of State:** Cubic equations of state (EOS) are a computationally efficient way to model the pressure, volume and temperature (PVT) relationships for arbitrary compositions.
 In this respect they are much more powerful and useful in comparison to correlations.
 I am not aware of many free tools for modelling fluids using cubic equations of state.
 This tool implements the translated-consistent enhanced predictive Peng-Robinson EOS, which is a very recent and thorough implementation.
 Integration with the open-source CoolProp library has also been implemented, which provides properties for pure fluids such as carbon dioxide.

 ### Upcoming Tools